 Figure 3 The components layouts

-This projects may not be suitable for a beginner.
-You should have expertise in electronic medium.
+This project may not be suitable for a beginner.
+You should have expertise in medium electronics.

 Thanks, Jerivall good job!